Jay Dardenne: Secretary of state candidacy and transition

-Despite these attacks, Dardenne was able to project himself as the candidate of reform in the race, and racked up huge numbers of votes in the Baton Rouge area, the suburbs of New Orleans, and even in the heavily Democratic city of New Orleans.
-He campaigned in North Louisiana with assistance of Aubrey W. Young, a former state official and grass roots organizer originally from Monroe, whose service dated back to the role of aide de camp under Governor John J. McKeithen, the father of Fox McKeithen.

 Dardenne received 30 percent of the vote in the primary; Heitmeier, 28 percent, and Francis, 26 percent.
 Minor candidates took the rest of the vote.
 A Dardenne v.
 Heitmeier runoff loomed.
 Francis chose not to endorse either candidate and said he would run for the seat in the 2007 regular election.
 In the end, Francis did not run for the position in the regular primary held on October 20, 2007.

 About two weeks into the special election runoff campaign, Heitmeier withdrew.
 He said that his New Orleans Democratic voter base had been decimated because of the aftermath of Hurricane Katrina, as tens of thousands of people had to evacuate the city before and after the destructive storm and flooding.
 He said that without help from national Democrats, victory over Dardenne would be impossible.
 According to Louisiana Political Report, his withdrawal may have been premature in light of the national Democratic sweep in the 2006 midterm elections.